How to Get Water Out of Your Ear

 When to Seek Professional Help

 While these methods can be effective in getting water out of your ear, there are times when it’s best to seek professional help.
 If you’ve tried these techniques and still can’t get the water out or experience worsening pain, swelling, or discharge from your ear, it’s time to see a doctor.
-It’s safe than being sorry about your ear’s health!
+It’s safer than being sorry about your ear’s health!

 Preventing Swimmer’s Ear: Tips and Tricks